softwaredev21/AudioPlayer/README.md

 - Know a little bit of how to program in Swift with the iOS SDK

 Please note: I am unable to offer any free support or modifications.
 Thanks!

-## Stations

-Includes an example "stations.json" file.
-You may upload the JSON file to a server, so that you can update the stations in the app without resubmitting to the app store.
-The following fields are supported in the app:

-- **name**: The name of the station as you want it displayed (e.g. "Sub Pop Radio")

-- **streamURL**: The url of the actual stream

-- **imageURL**: Station image url.
-Station images in demo are 350x206.
-Image can be local or hosted.
-Leave out the "http" to use a local image (You can use either: "station-subpop" or "http://myurl.com/images/station-subpop.jpg")

-- **desc**: Short 2 or 3 word description of the station as you want it displayed (e.g. "Outlaw Country")

-- **longDesc**: Long description of the station to be used on the "info screen".
-This is optional.